A Change-Point Approach to Estimating the Proportion of False Null Hypotheses in Multiple Testing

 Using a change-point method for the purpose of tuning Storey's estimator has been previously mentioned in the literature.
 In \cite{benjamini2000adaptive}, it is implied that a change-point method can be used for estimating the proportion of false null hypotheses by identifying the end of the linear segment in the $p$-value plot.
 This approach is explored in \cite{Turkheimer2001} and \cite{Hwang2014}.
-However, the simulations included in Section B.5 of the Supplementary Material show that the latter two methods do not perform well when compared to our method, and we do not include them in the simulation study.
+However, the simulations included in Section C.2 of the Supplementary Material show that the latter two methods do not perform well when compared to our method.

-Note that this scenario differs from the conventional change-point in the slope problem.
+Note that our scenario differs from the conventional change-point in the slope problem.
 The $p$-value plot has no typical change-point; instead, the change-point is linked to the suggested linear approximation.
 Asymptotically, the change-point location depends on the properties of the unknown quantile function and on our fitting procedure.
-Additionally, it is reasonable to think of our method as identifying a 'knee' in the quantile plot, a topic briefly discussed in Section C of the Supplementary Material.
+Additionally, it is reasonable to think of our method as identifying a `knee' in the quantile plot, a topic briefly discussed in Section D.1 of the Supplementary Material.